-Part payment is no satisfaction of the debt, even where the creditors agree to receive a part of the whole, and gives receipt for the whole demand; and a plea of payment of a small sum in satisfaction of a larger is bad even after verdict" (2 Par. on Con., 618; 3 N. H., 518; 11 Vt., 60; 5 Johns., 3-8).
+"Part payment is no satisfaction of the debt, even where the creditors agree to receive a part of the whole and gives receipt for the whole demand: and appear of payceive a part of the whole, and gives receipt for the whole demand; and a ples of payment of a small sum in satisfaction of a larger is bad even after verdict" (2 Par. on Con., 618; 3 N. H., 518; 11 Vt., 60; 5 Johns., 388).

 Again, these people were, and now are, the cestui que trusts of the Government of the United States, which then was and now is their trustee, in possession of their funds, and protector of their persons and rights.
-As a reminder of the rigor of the law by which trustees are held to faithfully discharge their trusts, the following is cited from the books: "Trustees are to faithfully apply the property according to the confidence reposed in them by the cestui que trusts (4 Kent Com., 295; Hill on Trustees, 495, 324; 1 Sannaers N. & T., 6; 3 Blk.
+As a reminder of the rigor of the law by which trustees are held to faithfully discharge their trusts, the following is cited from the books:

+"Trustees are to faithfully apply the property according to the confidence reposed in them by the cestui que trusts (4 Kent Com., 295; Hill on Trustees, 495, 324; 1 Saunders N. & T., 6; 3 Blk.
 Com., 431).

-"The continuance of an estate of trustee will be continued or limited to the accounplishment of the purposes of the trust over the express language of the instrument creating the same (4 Den., N. Y., 385; 11 B. Mon., Ky., 233).
+"The continuance of an estate of trustee will be continued or limited to the accomplishment of the purposes of the trust over the express language of the instrument creating the same (4 Den., N. Y., 385; 11 B. Mon., Ky., 233).